 Housing and Residence Life at AUM gives students the full college experience.
 Residents are within easy walking distance of classes, the library, the Taylor Center, extracurricular activities and friends.
-In order to meet residents' needs, on-campus housing includes: free parking, unlimited laundry, ADA accessibility, and digital cable services.
+In order to meet residents' needs, on-campus housing includes: free parking, free\laundry, ADA accessibility, and digital cable services.

 AUM Housing offers four vibrant residential communities in order for students to choose their perfect fit.
 The Commons, AUM's eight-story apartment tower, features secure, suite-style apartments with private bedrooms and fully furnished kitchen and living areas.
-The Courtyards offers roomy open-concept apartments at an affordable price in double, triple, or quad occupancy with fully furnished kitchens.
+The Courtyards offers roomy, open-concept, fully furnished apartments at an affordable price in private, double and quad occupancy.
 Warhawk Hall features fully furnished one, two and three bedroom apartments.
 P-40 Place features loft-style apartments with a community feel.
 These also include fully furnished living and common areas.
 Some of the AUMazing events planned annually for the residential community include the Professors 'n' Pajamas: Late Night Study Breakfast, Resident Appreciation Cookout and Kill-a-Watt Sustainability Challenge.
 AUM Housing is available to any enrolled student.
 Applications for housing are available online by logging in to MyAUM.